sevsepetjian/knowledge-base/categories/computer-science/algorithms-and-data-structures/the-algorithm-design-manual/01-introduction-to-algorithm-design.md

 2. Effecient (Big 'O').
 3. Easy to implement.

-Algorithims are different than heuristics.
-Algorithims produce a correct result, assuming that it is a real algorithim and not a incorrect solution pretending to be one.
+Algorithms are different than heuristics.
+Algorithms produce a correct result, assuming that it is a real algorithm and not a incorrect solution pretending to be one.
 On the other hand, a heurestic while may usually do a good job, doesn't guarantee that it always will.

 Seeking counter examples that break pretender algorithims is a important part of the process.